Adam Brody

-Adam Jared Brody (born December 15, 1979) is an American actor, writer, musician, and producer.
-He is known for his breakthrough role as Seth Cohen on the Fox television series The O.C., which premiered in 2003.
-Brody appeared in films including Mr. & Mrs. Smith (2005), Thank You for Smoking (2005), In the Land of Women (2007), and Jennifer's Body (2009).
+Adam Jared Brody (born December 15, 1979) is an American actor.
+His breakout role was as Seth Cohen on the Fox television series The O.C.
+(2003–2007).
+For his performance as Noah Roklov in the Netflix romantic comedy series Nobody Wants This (2024), he earned a nomination for the Golden Globe Award for Best Actor in a Television Series (Musical/Comedy), Primetime Emmy Award for Outstanding Lead Actor in a Comedy Series and won the Critics' Choice Television Award for Best Actor in a Comedy Series.

-In the 2010s, Brody had supporting roles in comedies like Seeking a Friend for the End of the World (2012) and Sleeping with Other People (2015), as well as more serious films like Lovelace (2013).
-He appeared in a number of television series during this time; he starred in and was a producer of the television series StartUp (2016–2018).
+Brody has appeared in films including Mr. & Mrs. Smith (2005), Thank You for Smoking (2005), In the Land of Women (2007), and Jennifer's Body (2009).
+In the 2010s, Brody had supporting roles in comedies including Seeking a Friend for the End of the World (2012) and Sleeping with Other People (2015), and dramatic films such as Lovelace (2013).
+He appeared in a number of television series during this time, and starred in and produced the television series StartUp (2016–2018).

-Brody has appeared in the DC superhero film Shazam!
-(2019) and will appear in its 2023 sequel, in the thriller Ready or Not (2019), and in the film Promising Young Woman (2020).
-He starred in the indie dramedy The Kid Detective in 2020.
-In 2022, he was part of the main cast of the Hulu miniseries Fleishman Is in Trouble.
+Brody has also appeared in the DC superhero film Shazam!
+(2019) and its sequel Shazam!
+Fury of the Gods (2023), and in the thriller films Ready or Not (2019) and Promising Young Woman (2020).
+He also starred in the mystery film The Kid Detective (2020) and the Hulu miniseries Fleishman Is in Trouble (2022).

 Early life

 Brody was born in San Diego, California, to Valerie Jill (née Siefman), a graphic artist, and Mark Alan Brody, an attorney.
 He has younger twin brothers, Sean and Matthew (born 1985).
 His parents, both Jewish, are originally from Detroit.
-Brody had a bar mitzvah ceremony and grew up celebrating Hanukkah.
+Brody had a bar mitzvah ceremony and grew up celebrating Jewish holidays.

 Brody grew up in suburban San Diego, where he attended Wangenheim Middle School and Scripps Ranch High School and received "poor grades".
 He spent much of his time surfing, admitting that he "pretty much lived at the beach".

-Brody attended community college for one year, dropping out at the age of 19, he then moved to Hollywood to become an actor.
+Brody attended community college at MiraCosta College for one year, dropping out at the age of 19; he then moved to Hollywood to become an actor.